genganpeng/learngit/readme.txt

-git is a distributed version control system git is free softeware distributed under the GPL
+git is a distributed version control system git is free softeware distributed under the GPLgit has a mutable index called stage